8 Tips for Feeding Your Baby While Sick

 I wrote extensively about breastfeeding and pumping, so be sure to check that out for more advice!

-If for some reason your baby goes on a nursing strike, you can at least offer them the expressed milk in an effort to make sure they’re well hydrated and on the road to recovery.
+If for some reason your baby goes on a nursing strike, you can at least offer them the expressed milk to make sure they’re well hydrated and on the road to recovery.

 Having a sick baby, or you being sick yourself can cause a strain at times on any nursing relationship.
 There are some great ways you can maintain your nursing relationship with your baby, as well as increase your chances of everyone getting well more quickly.
 I hope you have found some tips to help you get through this season of illness!